Zackitty/JiuTube/README.md

 ## The User Interface
 The JiuTube is a React.js Full Stack Application with a Flask Backend server that allows users to watch a live streaming Jiujitsu video player while chatting about the matches.

 The chat box integrates [Flask-Socketio](https://flask-socketio.readthedocs.io/en/latest/) and [Socket.IO-Client](https://socket.io/docs/v3/client-api/index.html) to send and receieve messages.
-It uses references store in the [Redux Store](https://redux.js.org/api/store) and in the database via [SQL-Alchemy](https://www.sqlalchemy.org/) to allow users to see previous messages and block message from harmful users.
+It uses references and stored information in the PostgreSQL database that is queried and dispatched into each slice of state in the [Redux Store](https://redux.js.org/api/store) to allow users to see previous messages and block message from harmful users.

 ![Image of Redux Block Working](https://media4.giphy.com/media/EDaalK5jmRLDUenEH6/giphy.gif)